|

 Corona burns exceptionally clean without any adjustments required.

-Available from Manning Service,
+Sometimes available from Manning Service,

 and can be found on eBay.
 I also stock Corona heater wicks at my